 The City of Ypsilanti was one of the few Michigan communities to have two separate DDA's.
 These two DDA's were governed by separate boards.
 In June 2009, the Ypsilanti City Council voted to create a single DDA board to govern both DDA's as one organization, the new YDDA.
 See the approved City Council resolution here.

-The Design & Review Committee is primarily responsible for any YDDA work associated with the physical/built environment and infrastructure and also all business support within the DDA districts.
+The Grants Committee is primarily responsible for any YDDA work associated with the physical/built environment and infrastructure and also all business support within the DDA districts.
 This committee oversees the following responsibilities for the YDDA; infrastructure improvements and maintenance, real estate development, business support, and building improvement support and guidelines.

 The Operations & Finance Committee (formerly Governance & Finance) oversees the following responsibilities for the YDDA; long-term planning and finances, board effectiveness, staffing and operations, YDDA communications, promotion of area businesses and events, and community partnerships.